 The top photo shows Halema’uma’u Crater as it looks today.
 The crater is twice the size it was the year before and the floor, which was mostly flat, is now a huge cascading pit.
 In the upper left of the photo, the Jaggar Museum, where I stood to take the bottom photo, can just be seen.
 It was heavily damaged by the earthquakes, as were the parking lot and access road.
 It’s also much closer to the crater edge than it was.
 (Technically the crater edge is closer to it, since the museum hasn’t moved!)

 The museum, along with the rest of the park, closed in May 2018, because of the eruption.
 While much of the rest of the park reopened in September, Jaggar Museum did not.
-There’s a good possibility it never will and that its fate will be the same as the portion of Crater Rim Drive in the photo to the right.
+There’s a good possibility it never will and that its fate will be the same as the portion of Crater Rim Drive in the middle photo.
 A significant length of that road, which used to encircle the whole summit caldera, was destroyed, including the section in the photo which slid, intact, into the crater.

 Things have settled down since September 2018 and there has been no volcanic activity anywhere on the island since then.
 But Kilauea remains an active volcano and will undoubtedly erupt again.
 It’s just that no one knows exactly when or where that will happen.